 A clear strategy for the future vitality and viability of the city centre including development options for the regeneration opportunity sites (Carlisle Station, The Pools, Court Square, Caldew Riverside, and the Citadel) has been set out.
+The Council has received significant levels of funding from various sources to deliver this strategy and a dedicated Economic Development Programme Management Office has been established to ensure appropriate governance, financial and programme management arrangements are in place for these significant projects.

-A programme of projects to improve the city centre have been developed that forms part of the £9.1m of investment through the Future High Street Fund.
+A programme of projects to improve the city centre have been developed and are progressing, including the appointment of various specialists to assist in delivery.
+These projects form part of the £9.1m of investment through the Future High Street Fund.
 This will support the delivery projects designed to improve the vitality and viability of the city centre, including the redevelopment of the former Central Plaza site.

 A strategy for the city centre has been developed into a Town Investment Plan for the city.
 The Plan has secured £19.7m through the Towns Deal programme.
 The investment will support the delivery of projects within city centre and complement those in the Future High Street Fund programme.
+Business cases for six planned projects have been prepared, reviewed, approved and submitted to central government for final approval.